BYUI-ECEN-361-Classes/lab-02-interrupts-timers-Ethanlc99/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked.

+I added code in the got_stop function so that the result of the speed test will flash 5 times.
+I did this by creating a for loop that would iterate through 5 times.
+The loop clears the screen, delays for half a second, displays the result of the speed test, delays for half a second, then returns to the top of the loop.
+Once the for loop has gone through all its iterations, the result of the test is then displayed and the got_stop function is able to end.